-The soul and the spirit are the two primary immaterial parts that Scripture ascribes to humanity.
-It can be confusing to attempt to discern the precise differences between the two.
+The soul and the spirit are the two primary immaterial parts ascribed to humanity in Scripture.
+Discerning the precise differences between the two can be confusing.
 The word spirit refers only to the immaterial facet of humanity.
 Human beings have a spirit, but we are not spirits.
-However, in Scripture, only believers are said to be spiritually alive (1 Corinthians 2:11; Hebrews 4:12; James 2:26), while unbelievers are spiritually dead (Ephesians 2:1–5; Colossians 2:13).
+However, in Scripture, only believers are said to be spiritually alive (1 Corinthians 2:11; Hebrews 4:12; James 2:26); unbelievers are spiritually dead (Ephesians 2:1–5; Colossians 2:13).
 In Paul’s writing, the spiritual is pivotal to the life of the believer (1 Corinthians 2:14; 3:1; Ephesians 1:3; 5:19; Colossians 1:9; 3:16).
 The spirit is the element in humanity that gives us the ability to have an intimate relationship with God.
-Whenever the word spirit is used, it refers to the immaterial part of humanity that “connects” with God, who Himself is spirit (John 4:24).
+The word spirit refers to the immaterial part of humanity that “connects” with God, who Himself is spirit (John 4:24).

 The word soul can refer to both the immaterial and material aspects of humanity.
-Unlike human beings having a spirit, human beings are souls.
-In its most basic sense, the word soul means “life”; however, beyond this essential meaning, the Bible speaks of the soul in many contexts.
-One of these is in relation to humanity’s eagerness to sin (Luke 12:26).
+Humans have a spirit but are souls.
+In its most basic sense, the word soul means “life”; beyond this essential meaning, the Bible speaks of the soul in many contexts.
+One of these is in relation to humanity’s basic selfishness (e.g., Luke 12:19).
 Human beings have a sinful nature, and our souls are tainted with sin.
-The soul, as the life essence of the body, is removed at the time of physical death (Genesis 35:18; Jeremiah 15:2).
+The soul, as the life essence of the body, is removed at the time of physical death (Genesis 35:18).
 The soul, as with the spirit, is the center of many spiritual and emotional experiences (Job 30:25; Psalm 43:5; Jeremiah 13:17).
-The word soul can refer to the whole person, whether alive on earth or in the afterlife.
+The word soul can refer to the whole person, whether alive on earth or in the afterlife (see Revelation 6:9).

 The soul and the spirit are connected, but separable (Hebrews 4:12).
 The soul is the essence of humanity’s being; it is who we are.
 The spirit is the immaterial part of humanity that connects with God.